Repeated differentiation and free unitary Poisson process: Proof of Theorem : Reduction to the fundamental solution

 If $T_{n;1}, \ldots, T_{n;k}$ are $k=k(n)$ stochastically independent copies of $T_n$, then by~\cite[Theorem~1.5]{marcus_spielman_srivastava}, see~\eqref{eq:mult_conv_char_poly_haar}, the expected characteristic polynomial of their product is given by

-The following conjecture seems natural in view of Theorem~\ref{theo:zeroes_trig_laguerre}: In the regime when $k(n) \sim tn$ as $n\to\infty$, the empirical eigenvalue distribution of the product $T_{n;1} \ldots T_{n;k}$ converges to $\Pi_t$ weakly on $\mathcal M_\bT$, while in the regime when $k(n) / n \to \infty$, the empirical eigenvalue distribution converges weakly to the uniform distribution on $\bT$.
-Products of random reflections were studied by Diaconis and Shahshahani~\cite{diaconis_shahshahani} who showed that there is a phase transition for the total variation distance between the distribution of $T_{n;1} \ldots T_{n;k}$ and the Haar measure on the orthogonal group in the regime when $k(n) = \frac 12 n \log n + O(n)$.
+Theorem~\ref{theo:zeroes_trig_laguerre} suggests that in the regime when $k(n) \sim tn$ as $n\to\infty$, the empirical eigenvalue distribution of the product $T_{n;1} \ldots T_{n;k}$ converges to $\Pi_t$ weakly on $\mathcal M_\bT$, while in the regime when $k(n) / n \to \infty$, the empirical eigenvalue distribution converges weakly to the uniform distribution on $\bT$.
+The former claim is a special case of Theorem 3 in the paper of Marchenko and Pastur~\cite{marchenko_pastur}.
+Later products of random reflections were studied by Diaconis and Shahshahani~\cite{diaconis_shahshahani} and Porod~\cite{porod_phd,porod_cut_off,porod_cut_off_II} (see also~\cite{rosenthal_rotations} and~\cite{meliot_cut_off} for related results) who showed that there is a phase transition for the total variation distance between the distribution of $T_{n;1} \ldots T_{n;k}$ and the Haar measure on the orthogonal group in the regime when $k(n) = \frac 12 n \log n + O(n)$.